What is a 501c3 Nonprofit? Your Guide to Tax-Exempt Status

 Frequently Asked Questions

-What is the main difference between a nonprofit and a 501(c)(3)?
+What are the main differences between a 501(c)(3) and other nonprofit designations?

 Is it difficult to get 501(c)(3) status?